 Here, it said that the app is only currently available in the UK, Japan, Malawi, and Kenya.
 It also said that you need to walk approximately 10,000 steps, or 5 miles, to earn a Bitwalking Dollar.

-If you're in the US or other not-available country, and want to try to earn some side cash doing small tasks online then Swagbucks is the way to go.
+If you’re in the US or another not-available country, and want to try to earn some side cash doing small tasks online then Swagbucks is the way to go.
 There are also other ways to earn money for fitness-related tasks, such as the Achievement app and the Pact app.

 Conclusions About Bitwalking